The Official Website of the Town of Windermere

 Hopefully, you are as ready as one can be for any incident.
 If not, the following is to assist you, and provide some guidance that may help you be prepared.
 Even though this is focused toward hurricanes, these brief guidelines work for any incident – afternoon storms, power outages, natural and man-made disasters.
 These disaster preparedness kits should be prepared well before hurricane season begins, kept throughout the year and checked annually.

-The Town is closely monitoring Hurricane Idalia.
-Updates regarding Idalia’s impact to Windermere are posted immediately below.
+The Town is closely monitoring Tropical Storm Helene.
+Updates regarding Helene’s impact to Windermere are posted immediately below.
 General information on hurricanes, including sandbag locations, emergency contacts, shelters, etc. are further down the page.

 STAY INFORMED

-Town Staff are closely monitoring Tropical Storm Idalia.
+Town Staff are closely monitoring Tropical Storm Helene.
 Preparations are being made ahead of time to minimize the impact as much as possible.

 The Town will post alerts to keep you safe before, during, and after the storm on the following channels: